YannMagnin/vxGOS/README.md

 # list all available boards
 # @note
 # the output can look like this:
-#   -- raspi3b
 #   S- fxcg50
 #   -C fx9860
+#   -- fxcp400
 # the two dashes that can be "S" for Selected and "C" Configured
 vxsdk board list

 # initialise the device
 # @note
 # > If you perform the previous step, you will notify that the "S" has been
-#   added to the board line
+#   moved to the "fxcg50" board line, which indicate that the board is
+#   selected
 vxsdk board select fxcg50

 # build the kernel (it will build the current selected board)